FedRAMP/docs/tools/site/content/rev5/playbook/csp/continuous-monitoring/collaborative-monitoring.md

 In addition to the CSP, membership includes one or more security representative(s) from each agency.
 This may include the Authorizing Official (AO) at each agency; however, AOs typically delegate this responsibility to Information System Security Officers (ISSOs) on the Chief Information Officer’s (CIO’s)/Chief Information Security Officer’s (CISO’s) team.
 The Collaboration Group membership will change over time as new agency customers are onboarded or discontinue using the cloud service.

+!!! tip "Points of Contact"

-_NOTE: You should already have direct points of contacts (POCs) at each agency as part of your Incident Response Plan, but the PMO recognizes that POC information may become outdated with employee turnover.
-Feel free to contact the PMO if you need help identifying security POCs at your member agencies._
+    You should already have direct points of contacts (POCs) at each agency as part of your Incident Response Plan, but the PMO recognizes that POC information may become outdated with employee turnover.
+Feel free to contact the PMO if you need help identifying security POCs at your member agencies.

 Independent assessors are not typically included as members of the Collaboration Group unless you are using an assessor in a consulting role to perform ConMon activities.
 Assessors may be asked to attend Collaborative ConMon meetings on an ad hoc basis \- for example, to brief the results of the Annual Assessment.